 You’ll use your newly acquired knowledge and skills to develop a work-based project unique to your interests, experiences and workplace.
 This assignment helps you to develop your professional skills, as well as support innovation and development within your workplace.

-Healthcare practitioners whose work focuses on simulation-based education lead this course.
+Experts whose work focuses on simulation-based education lead this course.

 The three units on this course all provide 20 credits at Level 7 (masters degree level).
 You can build up credits and exit with a postgraduate certificate (60 credits) or complete single units as part of your continuing professional development (CPD).